CathyQian/website/index.md

 - [Springboard Data Science Bootcamp](https://github.com/CathyQian/Springboard_Data_Science)

   This repository contains most of my notes and projects in the Springboard data science bootcamp in 2017.
-I keep updating it after I exited the bootcamp.
+I continue updating it after I exited the bootcamp.
 - [Courses and Certificates](https://github.com/CathyQian/Courses_and_Certificates)

   This repository contains most online courses I have taken and all certificates I have earned along the way.